Dog-Friendly Getaway Ideas to Sonoma Wine Country

 Bird Walk Coastal Access Trail, Bodega Bay

-This paved trail runs along the salt marsh that’s home to wildlife, including thousands of birds migrating and nesting throughout the year.
-The path is easy, looping one mile through Doran Beach Regional Park and Bird Walk Coastal Access Park along Doran Park Marsh and tidal channels, over a new 110′ bridge that spans Cheney Creek, and connects to the Bird Walk Park up on the levees.
-To access the trail, park at a 10-car space parking lot right off Hwy.
-1 at the south end of town (between Smith Brothers Rd. and Doran Park Rd.), or enter through Doran Beach Park at the north end of town.
-Leashed dogs are welcome, so bring Fido and get the both of you into a good, heart-revving romp.
+This paved trail runs along the salt marsh, which is home to a variety of wildlife, including thousands of birds that migrate and nest throughout the year.
+The path is easy, looping one mile through Doran Beach Regional Park, along the marsh and tidal channels, over a bridge that spans Cheney Creek, and to the Bird Walk Park on the levees.
+Leashed dogs are welcome, so bring Fido and get into the great outdoors for a refreshing stroll in nature.

 Willi’s Seafood & Raw Bar, Healdsburg